 A family classic in Mom’s clan since who knows when, clam chowder became our traditional Christmas Eve entree back in the mists of time.
-Dad got the job of making the Christmas Eve chowder back in the 80s.
-This year, with Dad and Mom unable to be with the rest of the family, we made some adjustments to the recipe I’ve used for years and everything worked!
+Dad got the job of making the Christmas chowder back in the 80s.
+This year with Dad and Mom unable to be with the rest of the family, we made some adjustments to the recipe I’ve used for years and everything worked!
 I’m now confident about putting this recipe forward as one of the greats.
-They keys are the bacon base, lots of herbal accents, and just the right mixture of flour roux and cream for that great, not too thick, texture everybody likes and is so much better than the over-floured, gloopy stuff you can get in some restaurants.
+They keys are the bacon base, lots of herbal accents, and just the right mixture of flour roux and cream for that great, not too think, texture everybody likes.

 To make about 2 quarts (8 cups).

 - 4 quart pot or larger (Dutch oven, pasta pot, etc.)